eddyerburgh/blog/_posts/2016-03-30-create-dynamic-ids-in-a-loop-with-pug-jade.md

 Although the JavaScript is not buffered, it is still evaluated, allowing us to declare variables, loop over arrays and pretty much anything we can think of with JavaScript( except interact with the DOM!).
 This is the strength of Jade over a logic less templating engine like HandleBars or Mustache.
 Anyway.

-## Create Dynamic IDs with an Array
+## Create dynamic ids with an array

 Say we wanted more descriptive IDs.
 We could write this :